OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Expansions/Using-the-Relay-Expansion.md

 ### Using Multiple Relay Expansions by Changing the Dip-Switch Settings

-The onboard dip-switch specifies the I2C address the chip on the Relax Expansion declares as its device address.
-A single Omega and Expansion Dock can control up to eight Relay Expansions if they all have different dip-switch configurations.
+The onboard dip-switch specifies the I2C address that the chip on the Relax Expansion declares to the I2C bus.
+A single Omega and Expansion Dock can control up to eight Relay Expansions if they all have different dip-switch configurations!

 The relay-exp tool will need to know if the switch configuration has changed when programming the expansion: